RainbowMiner/RainbowMiner/Doc/DEVICECONTROL.md

 - **reset=1** - drop the override and return to `config.txt`.
-- **count=N** - keep the first `N` GPUs of **Available**, in the order that `/getdevices` lists them.
+- **count=N** - keep the first `N` GPUs of **Available**, in the order that `/getdevices` lists them, whatever their model.
 The CPU part of your configured selection is left alone, so a rig that mines on CPU and GPU keeps mining on the CPU. `N` larger than the number of configured GPUs is clamped, and the clamp is reported in `Warnings`. `N=0` selects no GPU.
+- **count=GROUP:N,GROUP:N** - the same per device group, e.g. `count=GTX1070:2,RTX3070:1`
+  on a rig with four 1070s and two 3070s.
+A group is the `Model` that `/getdevices` shows;
+  a group name from `gpugroups.config.txt` such as `GTX1070A` works too, and case does not matter.
+Groups you do not name keep all their configured GPUs, so `count=RTX3070:0` parks the 3070s and leaves everything else running.
+An unknown name is rejected together with the list of valid groups; `Count` in the answer echoes the applied list.
 - **devicename=LIST** - a comma or semicolon separated list of device selectors, used verbatim.
 Optionally combined with **excludedevicename=LIST**; when that is omitted, the excludes from `config.txt` are kept.
 Use this when *which* GPUs matters, e.g. to keep the